Cellular connectivity brings a lot of opportunities for growth in developing countries

-Haiti is one of the poorest countries in the world.
-By some measures, it’s the poorest country in the world, especially after the devastating earthquake of 2010 ravaged an already meager infrastructure.
-However, because the Haitian government uses cellular towers for emergency communications throughout the country, 3G coverage is actually quite good in most regions (logistically, this makes more sense when you think about the fact that Haiti is only about the size of a very small U.S. state – carriers have 354 times more area to cover in the U.S.).
+Haiti is one of the poorest countries in the world, especially after the devastating earthquake of 2010 ravaged an already meager infrastructure.
+However, because the Haitian government uses cellular towers for emergency communications throughout the country, cellular coverage is actually quite good in most regions (logistically, this makes more sense when understanding that Haiti is only about the size of a small state in the U.S. – carriers have 354 times more area to cover in the U.S.).

 Denny Baumann, who has helped coordinate computer access, connectivity solutions, and technology training sessions in the U.S. and around the world, is at the center of this project in Haiti.
 "The Cradlepoint solutions are working great!" declares Baumann.
 "They are probably the ideal solution for 80-90% of our schools."